ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] create a dataset from Messidor
 - [x] create a dataset from Ocular Disease Recognition
 - [ ] create EDA on non measurement dataset (Ocular Disease Recognition)
+- [ ] create a dataset from ocular disease recognition to include normal and glaucoma images